All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Continue acid suppression: Maintain PPIs, H2 blockers, or antacids through the early months of treatment

-• Anti-reflux positioning: Eat upright, elevate the head of bed, and avoid recumbent position after meals
+• Anti-reflux positioning: Eat upright, improve the head of bed, and avoid recumbent position after meals

 • Procedure notification: Alert proceduralists about Zepbound use before sedation or anesthesia